-Carotid ultrasound (second level heading)
+Carotid ultrasound

 Carotid ultrasound imaging provides information about the health of the carotid arteries including measures of vessel thickness (expressed as carotid intima-media thickness (CIMT)) and vessel wall and plaque volume52.
 These measures are useful indicators of vascular pathology, such as atherosclerotic burden and are predictive of various cardiovascular diseases such as stroke, myocardial infarction and coronary heart disease53.

 UKB participants are imaged using a CardioHealth Station (Panasonic Healthcare Corporation of America, Newark, NJ, USA), which has a 9 MHz linear array transducer.
 The protocol lasts 10 minutes.
 Both right and left carotid arteries are imaged using a 2D sweep along the transverse plane from below the carotid bifurcation to below the jaw and is repeated along the longitudinal plane.
 The CIMT is measured at predefined angles: 150° and 120° on the right carotid artery, and 210° and 240° on the left.
 A marker is placed on the screen to guide the operator in aligning the flow divider and a 10mm region of interest box is overlaid and automatically tracks the far wall of the common carotid.
-After three consecutive cardiac cycles, the image auto-freezes in end-diastole and records the mean, maximum and minimum CIMT for each angle of acquisition.
+After three consecutive cardiac cycles, the image auto-freezes in end-diastole and records the mean, maximum, and minimum CIMT for each angle of acquisition.

 All the CIMT measures are automatically generated by the device and do not require further post-processing.
 However, the quality of data acquisition depends highly on the operator and hence quality control is a high priority.
 Trained radiographers complete a manual assessment of image quality for all scans against agreed criteria, based on expected key features of the image and automated CIMT measurement54.
 Although vessel wall volume and plaque volume are not available as automated measures within the CardioHealth station, bespoke analysis tools to extract these measures are in development.
 In-depth information on the carotid ultrasound protocol and quality control process have been published elsewhere54.

-12-lead electrocardiogram (second level heading)
+12-lead electrocardiogram

 Participants also undertake a 12-lead ECG assessment (GE Cardiac Acquisition Module CAM-14) during the imaging assessment.
 ECG can be used to detect abnormalities related to heart rhythm and electrical activity and to make inferences regarding cardiac structure55.
 Both major and minor ECG abnormalities have been associated with an increased risk of coronary heart disease56 and cardiovascular-related mortality57.
 In UKB, the ECG is performed with participants at rest on the same couch used for the carotid ultrasound.
 The leads are placed on the right and left forearms proximal to wrists, right and left lower legs proximal to ankles and chest with the measurement lasting 20 seconds.
 After acquisition, a summary page displays the results for the operating staff member to either mark as ‘complete’ or provide a reason for incomplete assessment.
 The ECG system includes interpretation software (GE CardioSoft system) that provides an automated output for the detection of arrhythmias and metrics reflecting electrical activity, such as PR interval, QRS duration and QT interval.
 The raw ECG datasets are also made available for research use.

-Characteristics and data completeness for the first 40,000 participants (first level heading)
+Characteristics and data completeness for the first 40,000 participants

-Table 5 summarises selected demographic and lifestyle characteristics for the participants who completed imaging between 2014 and late 2019.
-A high proportion have undertaken other UKB data enhancements, with almost half (46%) having worn the 7-day accelerometer, compared with 19% of the whole UKB cohort, and most have completed the web-based questionnaires.
+Table 5 summarises selected demographic and lifestyle characteristics for the participants who completed imaging between 2014 and early 2020.
+A high proportion have undertaken other UKB data enhancements, with almost half (44%) having worn the 7-day accelerometer, compared with 19% of the whole UKB cohort, and most have completed the web-based questionnaires.